Updated on July 18th, 2024

 6. Know your best fit

-A great fitting outfit can make you look slimmer and stand taller, so don’t underestimate the importance of having off-the-rack pieces altered to fit your body.
+A great fitting outfit makes you look slimmer and stand taller.
+Be open to having off-the-rack pieces altered to fit your body.

-If in doubt, tunic shapes are universally flattering — just team with heels to stay out of the frumpy zone.
-And remember the two golden rules; never go too tight and never go too short.
+When in doubt, tunic and A-line silhouettes are almost universally flattering — just team them with heels to stay out of the frumpy zone.
+And remember the two golden rules: Don’t go too tight and don’t go too short.

 7. Choose colors wisely